bratoforkata/bulgarian/documentation/project_documentation.md

 ### Dictionary
 - Search functionality across Bulgarian and English terms
-- Add new word pairs
+- Add new word pairs with duplicate prevention
-- Save functionality to download updated data.html for persistence
+- Automatic saving to localStorage for session persistence
+- GitHub integration to update data.html on the repository
 - Table display with hover effects

 ### Data Management